 Step 5b: (JQL query): Enter a JQL query:

-You'll find an introduction to JQL as well as example queries in the JQL for Beginners article.
+You'll find an introduction to JQL as well as example queries in the Easy JQL Queries in Meisterplan article.
 If you need further assistance, just ask an expert in your company (e.g., the project lead or the Scrum Master/Agile Coach, or also the team itself).

 If you want to see the query results before linking, click the Preview Results in Jira button.
 This will open Jira in a new browser window.